 - Recognize the warning signs.
 Burnout—a state of physical, mental, and emotional exhaustion often accompanied by self-doubt and cynicism—is a serious issue.
 Researchers have found prolonged periods of burnout can lead to a number of physical and mental health problems, including depression, anxiety, heart disease, high cholesterol, stroke, and type 2 diabetes.
 Burnout can manifest itself in a number of ways, including increased irritability, decreased motivation, changes in eating or sleeping habits, or unexplainable aches and pains.
 If you have been experiencing a high level of stress at work, complete a self-assessment like this one from the Mayo Clinic to evaluate your current health.

 - Rest and Recover.
 If you find you are experiencing burnout, you need to take immediate steps to get help.
 Start by telling someone what you are experiencing.
 Tell your boss, an HR business partner, or a colleague.
 If you don’t feel comfortable telling someone at work, then (a) realize you may be working in a toxic organization that is not healthy for you and (b) be sure to tell your family, friends, or your doctor.
 If you remain silent, your exhaustion could lead to isolation and compound your problems.
 After you have shared your concerns, start finding ways to detach from work.
 Stop checking email the moment you wake up.
 Skip unnecessary meetings.
 Lighten your load.
 Take a mental health day.
 If you can reduce your hours or take a vacation, do so.
 Find ways to rest and reset so you can recover.
+Look into how you can help your mind and body recover.
+The majority of us need to go to work, to earn money.
+With that being said, being burnt out is not worth it.
+Some people do not take the time to relax after work, especially if they take their workload with them.
+Leaving your work at work can make a big difference when it comes to being able to relax and recover at home.
+As we all know, getting the right amount of sleep is important.
+So even if it means setting a time to be in bed by or even finding a top rated mattress to get a brand new one for the bed, this could make a difference in improving the quality of sleep and hopefully recovering from stress at work.

 - Reflect and Reorient.
 After you’ve gained some distance from your experience, it’s time to start identifying the factors that led to your burnout.
 Start by reflecting on the timeline of events.
 When did your stress levels first start to rise?
 What was going on at work?
 Outside of work?
 Have you had this experience before, or is this the first time you’ve experienced burnout?
 Next, reflect on the nature of your stress.
 As you’ve probably heard, stress is not always bad.
 Researchers have found that challenge stress–the stress associated with achieving an important goal—is positively related to job satisfaction.
 Hindrance stress—the stress associated with barriers that prevent us from getting work done–is negatively related with job satisfaction.
 If you’ve had a burnout experience, you’ve probably been dealing with a lot of hindrance stress.
 With that in mind, think about the way work gets done in your organization.
 Some experts argue that burnout is the result of working in a dysfunctional organization.
 Finally, consider your own personality, values, and attitudes toward work, your organization, and your job.
 Researchers have found that people with certain personality traits are more prone to burnout.
 Through these reflections, your goal is to learn from your experience and gain insights that will prevent future episodes of burnout.